-The Chair of the sub-group will seek an explanation from relevant agencies in respect of outstanding actions and in accordance with the escalation process, will inform the relevant Head of Service in cases where actions are not completed three months beyond the specified deadline.
-The Chair of the sub-group will request confirmation of what action will be taken to rectify the matter.
-In cases where actions remain outstanding at six months beyond the original deadline, the Chair of the sub-group will inform the Chief Officer of the agency concerned and will seek information about what steps are being taken to complete the actions.
+The Chair of the L&D Group will seek an explanation from relevant agencies in respect of outstanding actions and in accordance with the escalation process, will inform the relevant Head of Service in cases where actions are not completed three months beyond the specified deadline.
+The Chair of the Group will request confirmation of what action will be taken to rectify the matter.
+In cases where actions remain outstanding at six months beyond the original deadline, the Chair of the Group will inform the Chief Officer of the agency concerned and will seek information about what steps are being taken to complete the actions.
 An extension to the original deadline should only be agreed in exceptional circumstances and at the request of the Chief Officer.
-In exceptional circumstances, there may be a requirement for the Chair of the sub-group to involve the Statutory Safeguarding Partners in the escalation process.
+In exceptional circumstances, there may be a requirement for the Chair of the Group to involve the Statutory Safeguarding Partners in the escalation process.